 - What is Prevenar 13 used for?

 Prevenar 13 is used to protect children aged between six weeks and 17 years against invasive disease, pneumonia (infection of the lungs) and acute otitis media (infection of the middle ear) caused by S. pneumoniae.
-It is also used to protect adults and the elderly against invasive disease caused by S. pneumoniae.
+It is also used to protect adults and the elderly against invasive disease and pnemonia caused by S. pneumoniae.
 Invasive disease occurs when the bacterium spreads through the body causing serious infections such as septicaemia (blood infection) and meningitis (infection of the membranes around the brain and spine).

-When prescribing Prevenar 13, consideration should be given to the risk of invasive disease in the different age groups, other diseases the vaccinees may have and the type of bacteria in the different geographical areas.
+When prescribing Prevenar 13, consideration should be given to the risk of invasive disease and pneumonia in the different age groups, other diseases the vaccinees may have and the type of bacteria in the different geographical areas.

 The vaccine can only be obtained with a prescription.